opentensor/developer-docs/docs/dynamic-tao/emission.md

 #### Alpha reserve injection

-Alpha is then injected in proportion to the TAO injection for the block according the price of the token.
-This is so that growth of a subnet's liquidity pools does not not change the price of the alpha token.
+Alpha is then injected in proportion to the TAO injection for the block according the price of the token, so that growth of a subnet's liquidity pools does not not change the price of the alpha token.
 However, alpha injection is capped to prevent runaway inflation.
 The cap, or *alpha emission rate* $\Delta\bar{\alpha_i}$ for subnet $i$, starts at 1 and follows a halving schedule identical to that of TAO, beginning when subnet $i$ is created.

+Alpha emission $\Delta\alpha_i$ is:

 $$